 - Look at events beyond their living memory

-You could go for a walk to the Victorian houses and compare them with the houses in the Ladygrove estate.
-This would support the Year 2 ‘Street Detectives’ project.
-Children could also visit the Didcot Railway Centre and consider why the railway was so important to the growth of Dudcote village to present day Didcot, the commuter buzzing town of today?
+- Go for a walk to the Victorian houses and compare with the houses in the Ladygrove estate.
+This would support the Year 2 ‘Street detectives’ project.

 Look at Didcot in the past e.g. photographs, old maps, newspaper, census.
 Discuss how it has changed

 4. Discuss and explore History Together

 We are extremely lucky to have local museums that you could visit with your child.
 Encourage them to talk about what they found out.

 - Oxford University Museum of Natural History-This would support Year 1 ‘Dinosaur planet’ project.